3 min read

 Time to First Byte (TTFB)

-Time to First Byte, is the time it takes for a user's browser to receive the first byte of page content.
+Time to First Byte is the time it takes for a user's browser to receive the first byte of page content.

 First Contentful Paint (FCP)

 First Contentful Paint (FCP) "measures the point from when a web page starts loading to when ANY content starts rendering on screen."
 The term 'Content' means text, images, <svg> elements, or non-white <canvas> elements.
-Just remember that FCP can be triggered very early on in the page load, but may not necessarily deliver any visible content or information to the user.
+Just remember that FCP can be triggered very early in the page load, but may not necessarily deliver any visible content or information to the user.

 Conclusion